paintdream/WinNMP/bin/nginx-1.7.7/README.txt

 Name
-    README-win32 - README for the Windows 32-bit build of OpenResty
+    README-windows - README for the official 32-bit and 64-bit Windows builds of OpenResty

+Table of Contents
+    *   Name

+    *   Description

+    *   Debugging

+    *   Caveats

+    *   TODO

+    *   "Details About The Building Process"

+    *   Author

+    *   "Copyright & License"

 Description
-    The official binary Win32 distribution of OpenResty can be downloaded from the following web page:
+    The official binary Win32 and Win64 distributions of OpenResty can be downloaded from the following web page:

     https://openresty.org/en/download.html